matthias-reis/carda-gatsby/content/articles/2023/09/ef-boy-omega-apricity.md

 title: EF & Boy Omega – "Apricity"
 subTitle: A summer song for the dark season
 seoTitle: EF & Boy Omega – "Apricity" – Review
 description: EF and Boy Omega joined for a new version of the fabulous EF piece "Apricity".
 Here is why you should listen to it immediately.
 excerpt: 'EF contacted me with a huge surprise this week.
 I felt pretty flattered when my favourite band asked me: "We have a new single ready.
 Would you like to take a pre-listen?"
 Yes, of course, I wanted that!
 The good news for you guys is that you can also listen to "Apricity" from today.
 Read my thoughts about it!'
 image: https://storage.googleapis.com/cardamonchai-media/2023-09-01/ef-boy-omega-jpg-imagine-080808_53473b_1024_768/640.webp
-copyrigt: Boy Omega & EF
+copyright: Boy Omega & EF
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-09-01/ef-boy-omega-og-jpg-imagine-080808_55493d_1200_628/640.webp
 labels:
   - Boy Omega EF